+Literacy is everything for academic performance.
+If students struggle with reading and writing, everything else is a challenge.

+LATER TEXT.
 9. Reaching students emotionally matters.
 A lot.
 Relationships start with being authentic to students and helping them to feel understood–not respect, clear rules, and seating arrangements.
-Yay for having things completely backwards!
+Yay for having things completely backward!

+10. Literacy is everything for academic performance.
+If students struggle with reading and writing, everything else is a challenge.